Image

 Unintentional Possession Defense

-An Accidental Possession Defense
+Accidental Possession Defense

-“Not Child Porn” Defense
+A “Not Child Porn” Defense

 This defense challenges the prosecution’s burden to prove that material in question involves any individual under the age of 18.
-Also, if the material serves a scientific, religious, or educational purpose it should not be considered child pornography.
+Also, if the material in question serves a scientific, religious, or educational purpose it should not be considered child pornography.

 Illegal Search and Seizure

-Law enforcement may make procedural errors, violating an individual’s Fourth Amendment rights under the Constitution.
-The defense team at Combs Waterkotte is vigilant in protecting your rights, future, and best interests.
-If evidence was seized illegally, your Marion County, MO child pornography defense lawyer will argue its inadmissibility.
+Law enforcement may make procedural errors violating an individual’s Fourth Amendment rights under the Constitution.
+The Combs Waterkotte defense team is vigilant in safeguarding your rights, future, and best interests.
+Law enforcement can occasionally push the limits on getting a warrant or may search beyond the scope of said warrant.
+If evidence against you was seized illegally, your child pornography defense lawyer will argue it is inadmissible.

 Entrapment